cloggo/tangd/README.md

 * design to be deployed on any platform
 * design to be hosted as a containerized service application
 * strive to achieve better performance, reliability and scalability
-* resolve issue quicker because it is based on a better code base
+* resolve issues quicker because it is based on a better code base
 * treat users with utmost respect

 ## Available REST API